-How can a victim be forced to marry her attacker if the victim is executed for his crime?
+How can a victim be forced to marry her attacker if the attacker is executed for his crime?

 The same chapter tells us that, in a rape situation, if a married woman and a man are caught having relations in the city where it is possible for the woman to be rescued, but she doesn’t cry for help, they are both guilty of adultery and are to be put to death for their sin (verses 23–24).

 With this context in mind, let’s look at verses 28–29 in several translations:

 If a man meets a virgin who is not betrothed, and seizes her and lies with her, and they are found, then the man who lay with her shall give to the father of the young woman fifty shekels of silver, and she shall be his wife, because he has violated her.
 He may not divorce her all his days.
 (ESV)